Enjoying Snackz.ai?

 The Fragility of Truth and the Nature of Interpretation

 Eco masterfully weaves a tale where truth is elusive and open to interpretation.
 The deaths, seemingly random at first, are revealed to be connected to a forbidden book and the differing interpretations of its contents.
 William, through his reliance on observation and deduction, challenges the accepted narratives and reveals the subjectivity of truth.
-Ultimately, the novel suggests that truth is not always absolute but rather a matter of perspective, shaped by individual biases and the limitations of human understanding.

 FAQ's